The Shape of the World

 Can a Tiny Organism Transform Human Relations?

 Artist Laurie Palmer believes they can.
-In her book, The Lichen Museum, Laurie explores what we can gain...
+In her book, The Lichen Museum, Laurie explores whatwe can gain from learning to see life the way a lichen does.

 Season Six Coming Soon